trans-travel/trans-travel/us/sd.md

 ## Jails / Prisons

- * Trans women are typically be housed with men (as of January 2023, no trans woman has ever been housed in a state facility for women).
+ * Trans women are require to be housed with men (updated March 26, 2025).
- * Trans men are typically be housed with women.
+ * Trans men are required be housed with women (updated March 26, 2025).
- * Nonbinary people would typically be housed according to sex assigned at birth.
+ * Nonbinary people would typically be required to be housed according to sex assigned at birth (updated March 26, 2025).

 ## Legal Definition of Sex